 Immigrants Who Entered the U.S. Illegally (Without Inspection)

 Now, what if the immigrant entered without having been inspected by an officer of Customs and Border Protection (CBP), for example by crossing the border in secret?
-In that case, he or she loses certain important procedural rights, namely to adjust status (apply for a green card without leaving the United States).
+In that case, the immigrant loses certain important procedural rights, like the ability to adjust status.

 Other Ways Some Immigrants Are Eligible to Adjust Status